 We use synthetic biology to develop customized living sensors for the continuous monitoring of water.
 Our platform provides real-time, quantitative information about water quality for long time periods with minimal oversight.

 As global freshwater supplies become impacted, water quality is an increasingly critical concern.
-Human activity has introduced toxins, particularly heavy metals, into many natural water supplies across the globe.
-Bacteria that grow in environments with high toxin levels, occurring either naturally or as a result of pollution, have evolved pathways to mitigate their effects.
-We use these native pathways and synthetic biology techniques to engineer bacteria that produce fluorescent responses in the presence of various toxins.
+Human activity has introduced toxins, including heavy metals and excessive nutrients, into many natural water supplies across the globe.
+We use a combination of native cellular pathways and synthetic biology techniques to engineer bacteria that produce measurable responses in the presence of various toxins.

-Our process combines this genetic engineering with microfluidic technology and mathematical classification to develop a highly sensitive and specific platform for sensing contaminants in water.
+Our process combines this synthetic biology with microfluidic technology and computational classification to develop a highly sensitive and specific platform for sensing contaminants in water.
 We use microfluidics to integrate many independent sensor strains within a self-contained platform that can continuously monitor water supplies for contamination.
-Our device consists of an array of cell trapping units connected in parallel, each supporting the long-term culturing of an individual cell strain.
-We then use machine learning models to infer the relationships between the fluorescent sensor responses and the presence of a toxin at a specific concentration.
+Our device consists of an array of cell strain chambers connected in parallel, each supporting the long-term culturing of an individual sensor strain.
+We then use machine learning models to correlate the sensor responses with a quantitative measure of a specific toxin’s concentration.
 The flexibility of our approach provides a framework for future expansion and customization.